Web Automation: Getting Started with Website Test Automation

 The test automation strategy has also to ensure that the testing practices are based on current QA approaches and make the testing process simple, comprehensive, and fast.

 There is a huge dependency on automated testing tools for web applications.
-Hence, it becomes crucial to evaluate the capabilities of the website automation testing tool and ensure that it helps in testing both web and APIs comprehensively and capably.
+Hence, it becomes crucial to evaluate the capabilities of the web automation testing tool and ensure that it helps in testing both web and APIs comprehensively and capably.

 - Given the increasing need for CI due to the adoption of development methodologies such as DevOps and agile, the test automation tool should be CI ready, scalable, and ready for enterprise use.